obidose/obidose-paperless-ngx-bulletproof/README.md

 - **rclone** remote named `pcloud:` configured via OAuth and **auto‑switch** to the correct pCloud API region
 - `backup.py` and `restore.py` scripts placed into the stack dir
 -  Cron job for nightly snapshots with retention
-- `bulletproof` command for backups, safe upgrades, listing snapshots, restores, health, and logs
+- `bulletproof` command for managing multiple instances, backups, safe upgrades, listing snapshots, restores, health, and logs

 ---